jorgeuos/DataExport/README.md

 $ ./console dataexport:clean-backups -f
 ```

-## API endpoints
+### API endpoints

 I have started to add some API endpoints, but consider them experimental for now.
 **CAUTION: The queries are run as live queries, so use sparingly.**

-Also it's not possible to generate a CSV file from the API.
+You can specify the date, idSite, and format.

 Example:
 ```bash